crowdAI/marlo-multi-agent-starter-kit/README.md

 ![FindTheGoal](https://media.giphy.com/media/1gWkQbDsHOfo4kZXZv/giphy.gif)

-Instructions to participate in the first round of the [MarLo challenge](https://www.crowdai.org/challenges/marlo-2018).
+Instructions to participate in the second round of the [MarLo challenge](https://www.crowdai.org/challenges/marlo-2018).

-The task is to submit code which controls *two* agents which can maximise the cumulative reward from both the agents in a series of two-agent environments in [MarLo](https://marlo.readthedocs.io).
+The task is to submit code which controls an *arbitrary* number of agents which can maximise the cumulative reward for all the agents in a series of N-agent environments in [MarLo](https://marlo.readthedocs.io).

-Participants will have to submit their code, with packaging specifications, and the evaluator will automatically build a docker image and execute their agent against different instantiations of multiple two-agent environments across three tasks.
+Participants will have to submit their code, with packaging specifications, and the evaluator will automatically build a docker image and execute their agent against different instantiations of multiple N-agent environments across three tasks.

 ### Setup
 * **docker** : By following the instructions [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/)